sushichan044/hono-header-handling/README.md

 ---

-Next, if setting the `Content-Type` header in `src/index.ts:22`, the value will be recorded in `Context.#headers` for the reasons just described.
+And Setting the `Content-Type` header in `src/index.ts:22`, the value will be recorded in `Context.#headers` for the reasons just described.

 ---